mvolkmann/blog/src/flutter.md

 The `Navigator` class supports programmatic navigation between pages of an app, also referred to as "routes".
+It provides platform-aware transitions whose animations differ between Android and iOS.
+Android page transitions slide up from the bottom. iOS page transitions slide in from the left.

 Visited routes are maintained on a stack.
+Pushing a route onto the stack navigates to it.
-Navigating to a new route pushes the route onto the stack.
+Popping a route from the stack returns to the previous route.
-Returning to the previous route pops the current route from the stack.

 Each page is responsible for configuring its layout which often includes a `Scaffold` and `AppBar`.
+The `AppBar` provides a `<` back button for returning to the previous route.
-For consistency it is useful to define a class that provides this and define page widgets that use this class.
+For consistency it is useful to define a class that provides this structure and define page widgets that use this class.
 For example: